 Why do I need data mastering?

 Firms need data mastering to ensure smooth and efficient business processes.
 Mastered data is quality checked and is the most complete and trusted version of data in the business.
-This means that business decisions are made with the as much information and insight as is available.
+Mastered data also provides a central and complete view of everything happening in your firm.
+With that resource, business decisions are made with as much information and insight as is available.
 It means that business processes are more likely to run uninterrupted by missing or improperly formatted data.
-In financial services, this results in a superior customer experience, greater straight through processing (STP) and fewer operational risk events
+That in turn increases efficiency, decreases the workload for data managers and increases trust in the data you have collected.
+In financial services, this results in a superior customer experience, greater straight through processing (STP) and fewer operational risk events.

 How do you manage master data?